iamjimtaylor/iamjimtaylor/_posts/2016-04-14-playing-football-from-an-early-age.md

 ### Pride

-Seeing him in his Little Lickers football kit and tiny Adidas boots always brings a smile to my face.
-I've bought him a little size one ball for home and kept some cones, from when I managed a Sunday league team, for him to play with.
+Seeing him in his Little Kickers football kit and tiny Adidas boots always brings a smile to my face.
+I've bought him a little size one ball for home and kept some cones, from when <a href="http://iamjimtaylor.com/posts/running-a-sunday-league-football-team/">I managed a Sunday league team</a>, for him to play with.

 <figure>
 	<img alt="Boots and Ball" class="img-responsive" width="600" height="600" src="/images/ball-and-boots.jpg" />